 Restaurants are no stranger to regulations impacting public accommodations.
-However, California has made it clear that restaurant owners, managers and even employees now have an obligation to uphold California’s anti-discrimination and accommodation laws and ordinances with regard to gender identity.
-This article will help employers spot workplace issues before they arise, and provide tools to confront some of the common encounters facing private businesses serving the public.
+However, California has made it clear that restaurant owners, managers, and even employees now have an obligation to uphold California’s anti-discrimination and accommodation laws and ordinances with regard to gender identity.
+This article will help employers spot workplace issues before they arise, and provide some of the tools to confront some of the common encounters facing private businesses serving the public.

 Employees use various terms to describe themselves, and the definitions below do not always conform to each employee’s preferred terminology.
 Below are several commonly used terms and phrases to assist employers in understanding their legal obligations surrounding gender identity and expression in the workplace:

 - Gender identity: A person’s internal, deeply-felt sense of being male, female, or something other or in-between, regardless of the sex they were assigned at birth.
 Everyone has a gender identity.

 - Notably, Merriam-Webster announced in September 2019 that it had added to its definition of the word “They” to include reference to “a single person whose gender identity is nonbinary,” i.e., a person who identifies with or expresses a gender identity that is neither entirely male nor entirely female.

 - Gender expression: An individual’s characteristics and behaviors such as appearance, dress, mannerisms, speech patterns, and social interactions that may be perceived as masculine or feminine.

 - Transgender: An umbrella term that describes people whose gender identity and/or gender expression is different from their birth assigned gender.
 Transgender women are people who transition from male-to-female (MTF).
 Transgender men are people who transition from female to-male (FTM).